NSE8_812 Practice Test Questions

 D. Objects from the root FortiGate will only be synchronized to FGT_3.

-objects from the root FortiGate will not be synchronized to FGT_2.
+Objects from the FortiGate FGT_2 will be synchronized to the upstream FortiGate.

 A. Option A